 Fill in the fields as follows:

 Integration Name: Enter a name for the integration.
-This is the name that will display on the Stitch Dashboard for the integration; it’ll also be used to create the schema in your data warehouse.
+This is the name that will display on the Stitch Dashboard for the integration; it’ll also be used to create the schema in your destination.

-For example, the name “Stitch CloudSQL MySQL” would create a schema called
+For example, the name “Stitch Google CloudSQL MySQL” would create a schema called

-stitch_cloudsql_mysqlin the data warehouse.
+stitch_google_cloudsql_mysqlin the destination.
 Note: The schema name cannot be changed after the integration is saved.

-Port: Enter the port used by the CloudSQL MySQL instance.
+Port: Enter the port used by the Google CloudSQL MySQL instance.
 The default is

-Username: Enter the Stitch CloudSQL MySQL database user’s username.
+Username: Enter the Stitch Google CloudSQL MySQL database user’s username.

-Password: Enter the password for the Stitch database user.
+Password: Enter the password for the Stitch Google CloudSQL MySQL database user.